Transverse spectral instability in generalized Kadomtsev-Petviashvili equation: Proof of main results and applications

-For $\beta=1$, KP-fKdV reduces to KP-BO equation, Corollaries~\ref{c:KPfKdVs} and ~\ref{c:KPfKdVu} hold true for the KP-BO equation as well.
 For $\beta=2$, KP-fKdV equation reduces to the KP equation \eqref{e:kp}.
-As results in \cite{Haragus2008OnSystems,Bottman2009KdVStable} show that all periodic traveling waves of the KdV equation are spectrally stable in $L^2(\mathbb{T})$, from Corollary~\ref{c:KPfKdVs}, small-amplitude periodic traveling waves \eqref{e:expptw} of KP-I (and KP-II resp.) are transversely stable with respect to two-dimensional perturbations which are periodic in the direction of propagation of the wave and of finite or short-wavelength (and long-wavelength resp.) in the transverse direction.
-These stability results agree with results in \cite{Haragus2011TransverseEquation}.
-The transverse instability results obtained here for KP-I in Corollary~\ref{c:KPfKdVu} agrees with \cite{Haragus2011TransverseEquation}.
-From Corollary~\ref{c:KPfKdVu}, we obtain the following transverse instability result for the KP-II equation.
+As results in \cite{Haragus2008OnSystems,Bottman2009KdVStable} show that all periodic traveling waves of the KdV equation are spectrally stable in $L^2(\mathbb{T})$, from Corollary~\ref{c:fkdv}, small-amplitude periodic traveling waves \eqref{e:expptw} of KP-I (and KP-II resp.) are transversely stable with respect to two-dimensional perturbations which are periodic in the direction of propagation of the wave and of finite or short-wavelength (and long-wavelength resp.) in the transverse direction.
+These stability results agree with results in \cite{HLP17, Haragus2011TransverseEquation, MD88, Johnson2010TransverseEquation}.
+The transverse instability results obtained for KP-I in Corollary~\ref{c:fkdv} agrees with \cite{Haragus2011TransverseEquation}.

-\begin{corollary} Small amplitude periodic traveling waves \eqref{e:expptw} of the KP-II equation are transversely unstable with respect to two-dimensional perturbations, which are periodic or non-periodic (localized or bounded) in the direction of propagation of the wave and of finite or short wavelength in the transverse direction. \end{corollary}